Biographical

 Hypermedia Systems (2005), Advances in Web-based

-Education: Personalized Learning Environments (2006), and E-Infrastructures
+Education: Personalized Learning Environments (2006), E-Infrastructures

-and Technologies for Lifelong Learning (2011).
-I am a member of
+and Technologies for Lifelong Learning (2011), and Investigations

 College, the IEEE, the User

-Modeling Inc, the International Artificial
+Modeling Inc,

-Intelligence in Education Society and the Hellenic Artificial Intelligence
+International Artificial Intelligence in Education Society and a

-Society, and a Charted Engineer, member of the Technical
+and a Charted Engineer, member of the Technical

 Chamber of Greece since 1990.